Information for applicants

 The Department of Philosophy offers two higher degrees by research, the M.Phil. and the Ph.D., and can arrange for supervision over a wide range of philosophical topics.
 We welcome both international and local students to apply.
 Qualified candidates may obtain financial assistance through studentships administered by the University (see below).

-- If you have any questions, please contact:
+If you have any questions, please contact the Postgraduate Coordinator:

 Dr. David McCarthy

 - You must apply through the HKU Graduate School.
 For more information, please go to http://www.hku.hk/gradsch .

 - Information about possible research areas and guidelines for writing your research proposal.

 - IMPORTANT: Since the postgraduate programme is a research degree programme, you should contact members of the Department before applying to find a potential supervisor and discuss your research proposal.
 Research proposals that do not align with the research interests of at least one staff member will not be considered.
 Please see this page for a list of our faculty members and their research interests.

 - Studentships administered by the University include tuition support and a stipend for living expenses.

 - Please note that the University requires studentship holders to pay an annual Composition Fee.